Six organisations apply to manage land and property locally

 Three local authorities, a community trust, a charitable trust and a Fishery Board have submitted business plan applications to our Local Management Pilots Scheme.

 Our local management pilots scheme has been designed to encourage local authorities, development trusts and other eligible bodies to manage Scottish Crown Estate land and property rights in their local area.

-We hope that this scheme – and the projects that emerge from it – will enable us to work with others to test different methods of managing assets, empowering communities and giving people more say in decisions that impact the land, coastline and sea near where they live.
+We hope that this scheme – and the projects that emerge from it – will enable us to work with others to test different methods of managing assets, empowering communities and giving people more say in decisions that impact the land, foreshore and sea near where they live.

-Please read our Local Pilots Scheme Privacy Notice here.
+Applicants should read our Local Pilots Scheme Privacy Notice here.